 Twiggy

 After modelling, Twiggy had a successful career as a screen, stage, and television actress.
 Her role in The Boy Friend (1971) earned her two Golden Globe Awards.
 In 1983, she made her Broadway debut in the musical My One and Only, for which she received a Tony nomination for Best Actress in a Musical.
 She later hosted her own series, Twiggy's People, in which she interviewed celebrities, and appeared as a judge on the reality show America's Next Top Model.
 Her 1998 autobiography Twiggy in Black and White entered the best-seller lists.
-Since 2005, she has modelled for Marks and Spencer, appearing in television advertisements and print media.
-She has been credited for the company's successful revival at that time.
+From 2005 onwards, she modelled for Marks and Spencer, appearing in television advertisements and print media.
+Twiggy has been credited for the company's successful revival at that time.

 Biography from the Wikipedia article Twiggy.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.